alexdelorenzo/aiopath/README.md

 ```

 # Support
-Want to support this project and [other open-source software](https://github.com/alexdelorenzo)?
+Want to support more open-source software like this?

 <a href="https://www.buymeacoffee.com/alexdelorenzo" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" height="60px" style="height: 60px !important;width: 217px !important;max-width:25%" ></a>

 # License
 See `LICENSE`.
 If you'd like to use this project with a different license, please get in touch.

 # Credit
 See [`CREDIT.md`](/CREDIT.md).